Fraud Blocker

 FAQs

 Sometimes.
-Initial hormone shifts can cause mild symptoms like fatigue or acne—but they’re temporary and manageable.
+Initial hormone shifts can cause mild symptoms—fatigue, acne, sleep changes—but they’re temporary and manageable with dose/frequency tweaks.

-Yes, but it’s usually more effective to adjust dosage or delivery.
-Abrupt stopping can cause a hormonal crash.
+You can, but it’s usually more effective to adjust dose or delivery.
+Abrupt stopping can cause a hormonal dip; supervised tapering avoids crashes.

-Not always.
-We only prescribe them when labs confirm high estradiol and symptoms match.
+Not automatically.
+We only prescribe them when estradiol is high on labs and symptoms match—otherwise blockers can backfire.

 tiktok